TV Tropes Needs Your Help

 - Cradling Your TKO: Kirk cradles Chekov as he takes him to sick bay, lamenting how he was driven to beat him senseless.

 - Dangerous Forbidden Technique: Intraship beaming (using the transporters to get to another part of the ship).
-Apparently, the risk of Tele-Frag is much higher at extreme close range for some reason.
+Apparently, the risk of Tele-Frag is much higher at extreme close range (though they get this flaw ironed out in about 100 years).

 - Easily Thwarted Alien Invasion: An alien powerful enough to destroy a Klingon battlecruiser, transmute matter and control the minds of hundreds of beings simultaneously takes control of the Enterprise.
 How do the humans and Klingons get rid of it?
 By laughing at it.
 Seriously.